Get Help Now!

 Serving as a Criminal Defense Attorney

-I recently left the Public Defender’s office to join the O’Malley Law Office because there were things I couldn’t do for my clients as a Public Defender – either due to a lack of time or resources.
-I wanted to be able to commit more time and energy to my individual clients’ cases, while utilizing all the tools I learned as a public defender.
+I left the Public Defender's office to join O'Malley and Sawyer, LLC because there were things I couldn't do for my clients as a Public Defender – either due to a lack of time or resources.
+I wanted to be able to commit more time and energy to my individual clients' cases, while utilizing all the tools I learned as a public defender.

 If you want a legal bulldog on your side, please call me.
 I can't wait to meet with you so we can fight the system together.